top of page

 About This Site

-This website is a work in progress, a labour of love by concerned citizens in our efforts to Save West Mabou Beach Provincial Park.
-We are continually adding information, events, and resources, so check back for updates.
+This website is a labour of love by concerned citizens in our efforts to save West Mabou Beach Provincial Park.
+This site is funded and maintained by volunteers.
+We are continually adding new media coverage, important information, and resources, so please check back for updates.

 YouTube